rbowsley/lamplighthelp/source/20-3-0_Creating_a_charge_policy.markdown

-# 20.3.0 Creating a Charge Policy
+# 20.3.0 Charge Module: Creating a Charge Policy

 > To be able to apply charge rules to a {{work}} record you need to create a charge policy.
 These can consist of a single rule or multiple rules combined together